Kerala cuisine

-Kerala cuisine is a culinary style originated in Kerala, a state on the southwestern Malabar Coast of India.
-Kerala cuisine includes both vegetarian and non-vegetarian dishes prepared using fish, poultry and red meat, with rice as a typical accompaniment.
+Kerala cuisine is a culinary style that originated in Kerala, a state on the southwestern Malabar Coast of India.
+It includes both vegetarian and non-vegetarian dishes prepared using fish, poultry and red meat, with rice as a typical accompaniment.
 Chillies, curry leaves, coconut, mustard seeds, turmeric, tamarind, asafoetida and other spices are also used in the preparation.

 Kerala is known as the "Land of Spices" because it traded spices with Europe as well as with many ancient civilizations, with the oldest historical records of the Sumerians from 3000 BCE.

 Historical and cultural influences

-In addition to historical diversity, cultural influences, particularly the large introduction of Muslims and Christians, have also added unique dishes and styles to Kerala cuisine, especially non-vegetarian dishes.
+In addition to historical diversity, cultural influences, particularly the large introduction of Muslims and Christians, have added dishes and styles to Kerala cuisine, especially non-vegetarian dishes.
 Some Hindus in Kerala do not consume beef and pork according to religious dietary restrictions.
 Most Muslims do not eat pork and other food forbidden by Islamic law.
 Alcohol is available in Kerala in many hotels, bars and liquor stores.